-The health services unit serves the health needs of students.
-A physician is available on campus for two hours daily during which students can visit and seek consultation.
+The Clinic Unit serves the health needs of students.
+A nurse is available on campus for 8 hours daily during which students can visit and seek consultation.
 Urgent and emergency cases are transferred to the nearby Saadah Medical Complex or to city hospitals.

-Quality Assurance Board
+Quality Assurance Unit

-The Quality Assurance Board is responsible for maintaining a high level of quality teaching, research, and services to students, staff, and the Dhofar University community by suggesting and reviewing DU policies relating to academic, academic support and non-academic services.
+The Quality Assurance Unit is responsible for maintaining a high level of quality teaching, research, and services to students, staff, and the Dhofar University community by suggesting and reviewing DU policies relating to academic, academic support and non-academic services.
 The QAB develops appropriate qualitative and quantitative measures of teaching and service performance, taking into account local, regional and international recommended practices, including standards set by Oman Quality Board and other international accreditation boards.
 The QAB consults with all stake-holders before making recommendations and reports directly to the Vice-Chancellor.